juto-shogan/Electric-Vehicle-Market-Analysis/README.md

 # Electric Vehicles Market Size Analysis

 This is a practice project.
-visualization will soon be done
+visualization will soon be done.

 ## setup
 ### To run this first setup a virtual environment: